mmaisterrena/Volca_Simple/README.md

 # Volca Simple
-Use any midi keyboard to trigger samples in the Korg Volca Sample using an arduino as a midi channel re-router.
+Use any midi keyboard to trigger samples in the Korg Volca Sample using an arduino as a midi channel re-router.<br>
-Watch a video demo here: https://www.youtube.com/watch?v=zcMHnB5qIcQ
+Watch a demo video here: https://www.youtube.com/watch?v=zcMHnB5qIcQ

 Developed by Mauricio Maisterrena.